RafaelAlbaWebify/dns-audit-tool/README.md

+## Context

+This project is part of my "Rafael Alba IT Lab", where I build practical tools and environments to improve real-world IT troubleshooting and infrastructure skills.

 # DNS Audit Tool

 A practical PowerShell-based DNS auditing tool with a WPF GUI, designed for fast operational diagnostics and CSV reporting.